oracle-livelabs/developer/build-your-first-skill-with-oda/createskill/createskill.md

 ## Introduction

 In this lab, we're starting from scratch.
 So the first thing you'll do is create a new skill.

 ## Task 1: Create a Skill

-In this lab, we're starting from scratch.
-So the first thing you'll do is create a new skill.

 1. With the Oracle Digital Assistant UI open in your browser, click ![](images/hamburger.png "") to open the side menu.
 2. Click **Development** and then select **Skills**.